jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_async_waiter.md

         return (status, result)
 ```
 We call `create_html_progresspage()` with an initial progress of 0 % (which is
-our "best guess" since we actually don't know the stats yet).
+our "best guess" since we actually don't know the status yet).
 We then
 base64-encode the result page to make it digestable for the workflow manager.
 We furthermore set the result value to some value indicating that it is not
 assigned yet.
 (We have to supply this output value, but it won't have any
 meaningful content as long as the waiter script is still running.)

-_Note:_ The status page we return can be anything from a very simple text file to
+_Note:_ The status page we return can be anything from a very simple text to a
-a full-fledged html page including, for example, pictures.
-This way, we can
+full-fledged html page including, for example, images.
+This way, we can create
-create a rich feedback for the user during the execution of asynchronous
+a rich feedback for the user during the execution of asynchronous services.
-services.
-Have a look at the [level-3 tutorial page](.) for tutorials on the
+Have a look at the [level-3 tutorial page](.) for tutorials on the creation of
-creation of such status pages.
+more elaborate status pages.

 ## Step 4: Implement getServiceStatus()
 The second function missing in our service has the pre-defined name
 `getServiceStatus()`.
 This function is called every few seconds by the workflow
-manager to query the current execution status of the service until the service
+manager to query the current execution status of the service, until the service
 terminates.

 Add the following function definition to the `WaiterService` class: